Balraj: Politics

 Balraj did not participate in politics, and acknowledged Velupillai Prabhakaran as the leader of the LTTE and Tamil Eelam.

 Health

 He was injured before he received military training in Tamil Nadu, and was wounded three times in confrontations with the Indian Army.
 Balraj was frequently wounded in battle against the Sri Lankan Army, and had heart problems; he was hospitalised for two weeks for heart surgery in Singapore during the 2003 ceasefire.
 His emotional health was severely affected by the death of his wife.
+Despite his deteriorating health condition, he was often requested by Prabhakaran for assistance on the battlefield, where Balraj remained for many hours, further negatively impacting his health.
+After being hospitalized in Puthukkudiyiruppu, he returned to the battlefield to supervise defensive operations.

 Death

 Balraj died on 20 May 2008 at 2:00 p.m. of a heart attack.
 He was promoted posthumously to Brigadier because he had been responsible for many LTTE victories on the battlefield against the Sri Lankan Army.
 A three-day period of mourning, from 21 to 23 May, was declared by the LTTE.
+Balraj was buried with full military honours, and laid to rest in Mullaitivu.